 It started off as a limited liability company under the management of Frank Bowden in 1888.
+By 1889, they had already registered it as a Private limited company.
 Before other companies were created, it enjoyed a great moment of monopoly by supplying bikes and other accessories across the globe by 1913.

 Even though demand for bikes in the mid-50s greatly increased, people started to prefer motorcars bikes.
 This did not deter them from increasing their production by 1979.
 In fact, they attained the mark of producing up to 10,000 bikes each year.